Sissinghurst Church of England Primary School is a Voluntary Aided school.

 Children will be able to enter school on a full-time basis (phased in part-time for first three weeks) at the beginning of the September following their fourth birthday.

 Applications for entry to the school for Year R should be made to the Governors via the Local Authority on the Reception Common Application Form (RCAF) provided by the school or on-line.
 When the school is over subscribed the following criteria apply:

-- Children living in the Parish of Sissinghurst who have a parent/guardian who has worshipped at least once a month at an Anglican Church for the last twelve months.
-(Signed confirmation from the Vicar must be provided)
+- Children living in the Parish of Sissinghurst who have a parent or guardian who has worshipped at least once a month on average at an Anglican Church for the last twelve months.
+(Signed confirmation from the Vicar must be provided).

-- Children who may live outside the Parish who have a parent/guardian who has worshipped at least once a month for the last twelve months at Trinity Church, Sissinghurst.
-(Signed confirmation from the Vicar must be provided)
+- Children who may live outside the Parish who have a parent of guardian who has worshipped at least once a month for the last twelve months at Trinity Church, Sissinghurst.
+(Signed confirmation from the Vicar must be provided).

 - Any other children giving priority to those living closest to the school.
-We use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+The distance is measured between the child’s permanent address and the school measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
 Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.

 Entry Procedure for Reception Year

 The school will hold an ‘Open Morning’ on Wednesday 18th October 2017 at 9.30am for parents to view the school and meet the Headteacher.
 The school’s own supplementary information form will also be available and should be returned direct to the school.
 Parents are encouraged to apply online direct to the LA but if this is not possible a Reception Common Application Form (RCAF) may be obtained, completed and returned to the LA or any Kent Primary School by 15th January 2018.